-But what about new app users?
-Let’s consider an example of a patient persona using data from the Kyruus Patient Access Journey Report 2020:
+But what about new users?
+Let’s consider an example of a patient persona using data from the Kyruus Patient Access Journey Report 2022:

-Only a thorough competitor and user analysis can solidly prepare you for deciding what features you must, should, could, and won’t include in your app.
-Apart from the MoSCoW prioritization matrix, there are at least eight other methods for prioritizing mobile app features.
+Only a thorough competitor and user analysis can solidly prepare you for deciding what features you must, should, could, and won’t include in your app (the MoSCoW prioritization matrix).
+Apart from this one, there are at least eight other methods for prioritizing mobile app features.

-Let’s highlight features that can form the backbone of a doctor appointment app for your clinic:
+Let’s describe what features of an online doctor appointment system can form the backbone of an app for your clinic: